-This section builds upon the core results of the previous section by establishing further empirical predictions and presenting model extensions.
-We begin by presenting a parametric version of the model, which we use to illustrate the main equilibrium properties and derive additional testable predictions.
-Using this model, in Subsection 4.2 we present results linking the degree of firm polarization to the labor share of a sector's income.
-In Subsection 4.3, we then consider the case in which workers are in excess supply.
-In Subsection 4.4, we let entrepreneurs sell shares to outside investors and derive implications for stock returns.
-Finally, in Subsection 4.5, we model the ex-ante investments entrepreneurs undertake to create new firms (i.e., we endogenize the number of firms in each sector).
+This section builds upon the core results of the previous section by establishing further empirical predictions.
+We begin by presenting a parametric version of the model, which we use to illustrate the main equilibrium properties.
+We then derive additional results linking the degree of firm polarization to profits, wages, and the labor share of a sector's income, and consider how these equilibrium outcomes vary with changes in preferences, technology, and competition.